 Prior to the 1960s, most Canadian elections would see a couple of MPs elected under labels like “Liberal-Conservative,” “Independent Conservative/Liberal,” “Liberal Labour,” “Liberal Progressive,” and so on.

-Some electoral tallies include these MPs (and their share of the popular vote) in the count of whatever party they most closely resemble, while other lists count them as “independents” or put them in the “other” column (it’s not uncommon to see multiple methods of sorting used in different parts of the same report).
+Some electoral tallies include these MPs (and their share of the popular vote) in the count of whatever party they most closely resemble, while other lists count them as “independents” or put them in the “other” column (it’s not uncommon to see multiple methods of sorting used in different parts of the same tally).
 It is therefore impossible to offer “perfect” statistics on pre-1960s Canadian elections, since the ambiguity of the party system in those days and the subjective judgements of the official vote-counters has muddled the results beyond repair.
 The four elections between 1921 and 1930 are a particular nightmare of ambiguity, given how much chaos the party system was experiencing at the time.

 In deciding who to count as what, I have relied on the data in the book Canada Votes (1962) by Howard A. Scarrow which offers well-researched suggestions for sorting ambiguous MPs in early Canadian elections.